 From version 4.8 of Contao the file is located in the

 contao: prepend_locale: true

-activate the changes, the application cache must be refreshed via the Contao Manager (“System maintenance” > “Refresh product cache”) or alternatively via the command line.
+For the changes to take effect, the application cache must be refreshed via the Contao Manager (“System maintenance” > “Refresh product cache”) or alternatively via the command line.

 vendor/bin/contao-console cache:clear --env=prod --no-warmup

 Starting with Contao 4.10 the URL prefix can also be defined for each website root individually and independently of

 the language of the website root.
 This way it is also possible have one website root without an URL prefix, while the other

 website roots of the same domain still have one.
 For example:

 example.com for the English version of the website and

 example.com/de for the German version.
 In order to be able to configure this setting the »legacy routing«